 The executed lease agreement indicates if a property management firm has control over the deposits or the landlord personally.
 The responsible party indicated in the lease, is therefore the person to contact regarding any possible refunds.
-Referencing the AAR Residential Lease Agreement, February 2008, lines 59-81, addresses deposits and refunds.
+Referencing the Arizona REALTORS® Residential Lease Agreement, February 2019, lines 66-84, addresses deposits and refunds.

 Why is my cleaning or security deposit refund less than what I paid?

 If the lease agreement provided for carpets to be cleaned by the tenant at lease termination, as an example, and the tenant moved out without having the carpets cleaned, the property manager or landlord may withhold money to have the service performed in accordance with the lease agreement.
 Certain deposits are indicated as refundable on your lease agreement while other deposits are indicated as non-refundable, for instance a pet deposit.
-The AAR Residential Lease Agreement, February 2008, lines 59-69 sets forth refundable and non-refundable deposits.
+The Arizona REALTORS® Residential Lease Agreement, February 2019, lines 67-78 sets forth refundable and non-refundable deposits.

 Complaints: Real Estate Agent Issues